mapbender/mapbender-documentation/en/functions/basic/zoom_bar.rst

 .. code-block:: yaml

    tooltip: 'Navigation Toolbar'    # text to use as tooltip
-   components: array("pan",      # components of the navigation toolbar, default all selected
+   components: ["pan","history",    # components of the navigation toolbar, default all selected "zoom_box","zoom_max",
-     "history","zoom_box",
-     "zoom_max","zoom_in_out",
-     "zoom_slider")
+   "zoom_slider"]
    target: ~                        # Id of Map element to query
-   stepSize: 50                  # step value for pan
+   stepsize: 50                     # step value for pan
-   stepByPixel: false            # step type "by pixel"/"percent", false = percent, default is false
+   stepbypixel: false               # step type "by pixel"/"percent", false = percent, default is false
-   anchor: 'left-top'            # navigation toolbar alignment, default is 'left-top'
+   anchor: left-top                 # navigation toolbar alignment, default is 'left-top'
                                     # use inline f.e. in sidebar
                                     # Options: 'inline', 'left-top', 'right-top', 'left-bottom', 'right-bottom'
    draggable: true                  # element is draggable or not, default true

 Class, Widget & Style
 ============================